gabeah/thesis/ObsidianNotes/Log of progress.md

 [[Thesis Meetings]]
 Below is a log of progress made on the thesis.
 It serves to remind myself on all that I accomplished over the year.
 Here's hoping I continue to update it!!

+## 10/11/24 - Tracking is improving, now to just try to get more cameras working
+Interesting discoveries today.
+Looks like running more than one camera is pretty intensive on a USB hub.
+Looks like I need more than 1 USB controller for each.
+Luckily my laptop is capable of that.

+In other news, I worked on some progress ticking away towards chapter 1.
+Started looking at Light Fantastic to get a rough outline of the history of lighting control.
+Looks like it halts around 1950 (probably because changes were less significant?
+Not sure yet).

+Also, Blob tracking works!
+Exciting!
+We also need to try and figure out what the threshold function is doing.
+Its confusing the hell out of me.
+If I can lock down the blob tracking, that would be wonderful.
+I think I need to lock down the live feed first?
+I can also do some live tracking of camera 1 and not worry about a second feed just yet???
+It feels stressful that we inch along slowly.
+Till next time.
+Commit hash tonight is `5b193f2`

 ## 10/6/24 - Some tracking works I guess?
 Finally got the minMaxLoc working.
 It's loving the static that exists.
 Some finetuning should be done to get rid of static bits/find blobs in the video.
 I'm going to look into blob detection and then try to follow up with multiple camera streams.